Wonky Christmas Tree Pillow Tutorial

 - 1 yard of the background fabric for front and back of pillow

-- Scrap of yellow, brown and four greens
+- Scraps of yellow, brown and four different greens

 Cut the following pieces: